pabliqe/slugtenberg/README.md

       └─ Media file URL attached in {{ media.filename }}.
 ```

-**▶︎ Layout Folder**
+## View Partials

-Layout files works are base templates to build your _slug_ views on top of.
-[Learn more about partials on LiquidJS](https://liquidjs.com/tutorials/partials-and-layouts.html)
+Layout files works are base templates to build your slug views on top of.
+[Learn more about layouts on LiquidJS](https://liquidjs.com/tutorials/partials-and-layouts.html)

 ```
 /layouts